 Lithium-ion batteries have a long lifespan, but they do eventually lose their ability to charge.
 You can maintain the life of your lithium-ion battery by charging it properly and taking good care of it.
 If you’re going to store your lithium batteries, charge it to 50% and check on it every 2-3 months to make sure it’s holding its charge.

 While some older batteries may get damaged if you charge them too often, lithium batteries function better if you keep them charged.
-Hook the battery up to its charger as often as you can to prevent it from getting too low.

 Allow your battery to go down to 5% once every 30 days.

 While it’s usually best to avoid running down a lithium battery, nearly draining it once a month may help extend its life.
 This helps maintain the life cycle length of your battery.
 Monitor your battery to make sure it doesn’t go down below about 5%.
 Once it hits this point, hook it up to your charger.

 Don’t worry about leaving your battery plugged in.

 There’s no harm in leaving your lithium battery plugged into its charger.
 Your battery won’t be damaged because the charger automatically adjusts to a trickle charge.